-- (1) Subject to this rule, a Master may exercise the same jurisdiction as a single Judge of the Court. - (2) An action involving the liberty of the subject cannot be tried by a Master. - (3) An action (other than one involving the liberty of the subject) can only be tried by a Master if- - (a) the Chief Justice (or a Judge nominated by the Chief Justice to give directions under this paragraph) directs that it is to be tried by a Master; or - (b) the action involves only the assessment of damages (or damages and interest) and incidental or consequential questions; or - (c) all parties consent to trial by a Master.

-- (4) An application for an interlocutory injunction, or proceedings for the confirmation of an interlocutory injunction, are not to be heard and determined by a Master if a party notifies the Registrar as soon as practicable, and before the time appointed for the hearing, that the party wants the proceedings heard by a Judge. - (5) A Master cannot punish a contempt of the Court.
+- (1) Subject to this rule, a Master may exercise the same jurisdiction as a single Judge of the Court. - (2) An action involving the liberty of the subject cannot be tried by a Master. - (3) An action (other than one involving the liberty of the subject) can only be tried by a Master if- - (a) the Chief Judge (or a Judge nominated by the Chief Judge to give directions under this paragraph) directs that it is to be tried by a Master; or - (b) the action involves only the assessment of damages (or damages and interest) and incidental or consequential questions; or - (c) all parties consent to trial by a Master. - (4) An application for an interlocutory injunction, or proceedings for the confirmation of an interlocutory injunction, are not to be heard and determined by a Master if a party notifies the Registrar as soon as practicable, and before the time appointed for the hearing, that the party wants the proceedings heard by a Judge. - (5) A Master cannot punish a contempt of the Court.

-16-Power to refer matter to Judge or Full Court
+16-Power to refer matter to Judge

-- (1) A Master may refer a matter for consideration by- - (a) the Court constituted of a single Judge; or - (b) the Full Court. - (2) If a matter involving a possible contempt of the Court arises before a Master, the Master must refer the matter to be dealt with by the Court constituted of a single Judge. - (3) However, a Master may make any interim order that may be necessary in the circumstances of the case.
+- (1) A Master may refer a matter for consideration by the Court constituted of a Judge. - (2) If a matter involving a possible contempt of the Court arises before a Master, the Master must refer the matter to be dealt with by the Court constituted of a Judge. - (3) However, a Master may make any interim order that may be necessary in the circumstances of the case.

-17-Appeal to Full Court
+17-Appeal to Judge

-- (1) An appeal lies, as of right, from a final judgment of a Master to the Full Court. - (2) An appeal lies, as of right, from any other judgment of a Master to a single Judge of the Court.
+An appeal lies, as of right, from a judgment of a Master to the Court constituted of a Judge.